nixworks/public/news/2010/06/4/index.md

 ##### Joran van der Sloot
 ### [Joran van der Sloot, a suspect in the disappearance of Natalee Holloway in Aruba, is extradited from Chile to Peru to face charges in the killing of a Peruvian woman. ](/news/2010/06/4/joran-van-der-sloot-a-suspect-in-the-disappearance-of-natalee-holloway-in-aruba-is-extradited-from-chile-to-peru-to-face-charges-in-the-ki.md)
-_Context: Chile, Aruba, Peru, Joran van der Sloot, Natalee Holloway_
+_Context: Peru, Aruba, Chile, Natalee Holloway, Joran van der Sloot_

 ##### Joint Base Lewis-McChord
 ### [A Joint Base Lewis-McChord United States Army soldier is charged with three counts of premeditated murder in connection with the deaths of three Afghan civilians. ](/news/2010/06/4/a-joint-base-lewis-mcchord-united-states-army-soldier-is-charged-with-three-counts-of-premeditated-murder-in-connection-with-the-deaths-of-t.md)
-_Context: Joint Base Lewis-McChord, murder, Afghanistan, United States soldier_
+_Context: United States soldier, murder, Afghan, Joint Base Lewis-McChord_

 ##### Brice Hortefeux
 ### [French Interior Minister Brice Hortefeux is convicted of racism. ](/news/2010/06/4/french-interior-minister-brice-hortefeux-is-convicted-of-racism.md)